My Health Centre (Formerly Parkway Nuclear Services)

 MyHealth Centre (formerly Parkway Nuclear Services) is located at Ross Memorial Hospital on the 3rd Floor and can be reached at 705-328-6171.

-Hours of Operation
+Hours Of Operation

-- Monday to Thursday, 7:30 a.m. to 2:30 p.m.
+- Monday to Friday, 7:30 a.m. to 3:30 p.m.

 During the scan, a camera will be placed close to the part of your body being studied.
-A number of different images will be taken, which will later be interpreted by the nuclear medicine physician.
+A number of different images will be taken, which will later be interpreted by a nuclear medicine physician.
 All testing is safe, painless and commonly performed.